covcom/300CEM/Weeks_(old)/Week_07_Testing/README.md

     Mockito is a mocking framework, and Hamcrest is a package to make testing more readable.
 You'll see both later.
 Click 'Sync Now' after making changes.

-2. Paste the following codes to replace the class body of DeadlineTest
+2. Modify your DeadlineTest.java so it looks like the following (If you type the code you'll probably understand more than if you simply copy/paste)

     ```java
     @SmallTest